justinwlin/Runpod-GPU-And-Serverless-Base/README.md

 ## Summary

 This Docker configuration uses Runpod as a basis so that you can work with both pod and serverless.
+The idea is that you can work with your handler.py in a GPU / CPU Pod, validate it all works by just running the `python handler.py` file, and then when you deploy to serverless you should be getting essentially the same exact behavior.

 ## Environment Variables